PharosProtocol/core-v0/README.md

 # Pharos
-Pharos is a permisionless lending protocol on Ethereum that allows lenders and borrowers to place fully customizable lending orders for any asset.
-Pharos uses a modular architecture to create lending markets.
-Lenders and borrowers create accounts and either fill existing orders or create ones.
-An account can hold any ERC-20 and place multiple, fully customizable, orders.
+Pharos is *lending market factory* that enables users to trivially create any possible lending markets using any terms and any assets.

+The protocol is designed with a modular architecture that allows for permissionless expansion by third party developers and protocols.
+Users can deploy novel modules that enforce unique loan parameters.
+Deployed modules can be tweaked and used by all users.
+A loan agreement is composed of an arbitrary set of modules and loan parameters, which are utilized and enforced by the Pharos Bookkeeper contract.

 Pharos uses EIP-712 to create a gas efficient order book.
-Accounts can also deploy assets into other protocols until an order is filled.
+New orders are encoded and signed with a user's wallet.
+This signature proves signer is authentic without the need to publish and store the order on chain.
+Storage of signed orders is left to the UI implementation or the user themselves.

-Once an order is filled, a loan can be either over or under-collateralized.
-Under-collateralized loans are custodied by Pharos and borrowers can only perform actions whitelisted by the lender.
+Undercollateralized Loans can be deployed directly into other protocols.
+Loans are jointly custodied by the user, Pharos, and the deployment module.
+Borrowers can only perform actions whitelisted by the lender.
-In the example below, Borrower-A has an under-collateralized loan (leveraged) with Lender-A and can only use the loan in Uniswap.
-Borrower-A also has an over-collateralized loan with with Lender-B and has full control over the loaned assets.